glideroggan/cookieConsent/readme.md

     C --> END
 ```

+# BUGS
+- removing a category and then switching over to global config, then the version is still lagging behind
+- pressing escape key on consent form, closes the form, but doesn't release the scroll lock, so the user can't scroll the page anymore

+# Features
+## admin dashboard for managing consent data
+- ✔️Create a simple admin dashboard to view and manage user consent data
+- ✔️need more endpoints for managing consent data
+    - adding/removing/editing consent categories
+    - changing overall text of the consent form
+- a great thing here would be if configuration could be exported and imported, and preferably in a human readable format, this way we could
+  get version controlled configuration files

 # TODO
+- don't forgget that the admin part of the api should be used with an api key
 - need middleware for reporting cookies being created on server sides
-- need more endpoints for managing consent data
-    - adding/removing/editing consent categories
-    - changing overall text of the consent form
 - we need some way to show the entire list of the cookies
 - more languages
 - add the fallback categories in the slot of the element, so that users can specify fallback categories in the consent form